-Supporting local farmers who grow food for human consumption, ensuring fair prices in supply chains, and embracing innovation can bring the global food system closer to solving the malnutrition and environmental degradation that, unfortunately, continue to define food production today.
-There are a couple of major categories of local food systems.
-One is a farm-to-retail model, whereby farmers and ranchers have markets (often within a radius of about a hundred miles) for their products in the form of grocery stores, institutions such as schools or government agencies, and restaurants.
-Because food can travel outside of a city or an immediate area, this model can sometimes be referred to as regional.
+Supporting local farmers who grow food for human consumption ensuring fair prices in supply chains embracing innovation can bring global food system closer to solving malnutrition and environmental degradation that unfortunately continue define food production today.
+There are two major categories of local food systems: one is farm-to-retail model whereby farmers and ranchers have markets (often within radius about hundred miles) for their products form grocery stores institutions such as schools or government agencies restaurants because food can travel outside city or immediate area this model sometimes be referred....